 Quick answer

 Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world by passenger traffic.
 It sits about 16 km south of downtown Atlanta.
 MARTA (the rapid transit train) connects the airport to downtown in about 20 minutes for USD 2.50.
-Taxis have a flat rate of USD 35 to downtown.
-Rideshares (Uber, Lyft) cost USD 20-40.
-Pre-booked transfers run USD 50-80 for a sedan.
+Taxis run on a published flat fare of USD 37.50 to downtown for one passenger.
+Rideshare (Uber, Lyft) is priced in the app and moves with demand.
+Pre-booked transfers are quoted at booking.
 The airport is massive but well-organized.

 What actually happens after landing